-Eleven-year-old Gilly has been stuck in more foster families than she can remember, and she's disliked them all.
-She has a county-wide reputation for being brash, brilliant, and completely unmanageable.
-So when she's sent to live with the Trotters -- by far the strangest family yet -- Gilly decides to put her sharp mind to work.
-Before long she's devised an elaborate scheme to get her real mother to come rescue her.
+Eleven-year-old Gilly has been stuck in more foster families than she can remember, and she's hated them all.
+She has a reputation for being brash, brilliant, and completely unmanageable, and that's the way she likes it.
+So when she's sent to live with the Trotters — by far the strangest family yet — she knows it's only a temporary problem.

-This Newbery Honor Book manages to treat a somewhat grim, and definitely grown-up theme with love and humor, making it a terrific read for a young reader who's ready to learn that "happy" and "ending" don't always go together. -- Richard Farr
+"This Newbery Honor Book manages to treat a somewhat grim, and definitely grown-up theme with love and humor, making it a terrific read for a young reader who's ready to learn that 'happy' and 'ending' don't always go together." — Richard Farr, Amazon.com Reviews

 |Newbery Honor, National Book Winner, Jane Addams Award, Parents’ Choice Award